engity-com/bifroest/docs/community/contributing.md

 ### Technical Requirements

-When submitting a PR, make sure that it:
+When submitting a Pull Request ("PR"), make sure that it:

 - Must pass CI jobs/actions.
 - Must follow [Golang best practices](https://go.dev/doc/effective_go).
 - Is signed off with the line `Signed-off-by: <Your-Name> <Your-email>`.
 [Learn more about signing off on commits](https://docs.github.com/en/organizations/managing-organization-settings/managing-the-commit-signoff-policy-for-your-organization).

-    !!! note
+    !!!
+Note
-        Signing off on a commit is different from signing a commit, such as with a GPG key.
+        Signing-off a commit is different from signing a commit, such as with a GPG key.

 ### PR Approval